-SCHOOL OF EDUCATION MISSION & PHILOSOPHY
+SCHOOL OF EDUCATION MISSION & VISION

 The mission of the School of Education is to create knowledge and prepare students to transform societies through education.

 The School of Education aims to be locally, nationally, and globally recognized for making a meaningful impact in the field of education through innovative teaching, research, and service.
 Our impact will be achieved through rigorous scholarship; advocating for equitable and inclusive learning environments; advancing social justice; preparing effective educators; providing leadership in public policy arenas; and collaborating with local, national, and global communities and organizations.

 The Urban Teachers program offers three separate programs of study.
 Participants accepted by both by Urban Teachers and the American University School of Education are placed into one of these three programs of study:

 ▪ Elementary Education and Special Education,

 ▪ Secondary English Language Arts and Special Education, or

 Completion of the Master of Arts in Teaching degree does not in itself make a participant eligible for full professional certification/licensure.
 A participant becomes eligible for full certification/licensure only upon the successful completion of the full Urban Teachers program.

 Please note, all programs of study may not be available at all city sites.